AriFordsham/GHCWiki/commentary/compiler/unused-imports.md

 - Otherwise choose the textually first one.

+Other notes:

-Note that this algorithm chooses exactly one import-item in step 2.
+- The algorithm chooses exactly one import-item in step 2.
 It would also be sound to choose more than one if there was a tie, but then completely-duplicate imports might not be reported.

-Note that if we have an import item `import Foo (Bar(bar))`, then it's marked as used if either `Bar` or `bar` are used.
+- Note that if we have an import item `import Foo (Bar(bar))`, then it's marked as used if either `Bar` or `bar` are used.
 We could have yet finer resolution and report even unused sub-items.

+- We should retain the special case of not warning about `import Foo ()`, which implies "instance declarations only".

 ---